vestrel00/contacts-android/DEV_NOTES.md

 implement a form of the builder pattern without having the write builder code or adding a dependency on Google's `AutoValue`.
 Furthermore, having "mutable" entities as data classes with all properties defined in the constructor allows it to be `Parcelize`d.
-Besides, one of the main benefits of the conventional builder pattern really only benefits Java consumers.
+Besides, one of the main benefits of the conventional builder pattern really only benefits Java users.
 That is function chaining.
-Kotlin consumers may just use `apply` (and other similar ones).
+Kotlin users may just use `apply` (and other similar ones).

-## Why Not Add Android X / Support Library Dependency?
+## Why Not Add Android X / Support Library Dependencies?

 I want to keep the dependency list of this library to a minimum.
 The Contacts Provider is native to Android since the beginning.
 I want to honor that fact by avoiding adding dependencies here.
 I made